North Tongu District

 North Tongu District is one of the eighteen districts in Volta Region, Ghana.
 Originally it was formerly part of the then-larger and original North Tongu District on 10 March 1989, with Adidome as its capital town, which was created from the former Tongu District Council, until the western part of the district was split off to create a new North Tongu District on 28 June 2012, with Battor Dugame as its capital town, which was established by Legislative Instrument (L.I.)
 2081; thus the remaining part has been renamed as Central Tongu District, with Adidome as its capital town, which was established by Legislative Instrument (L.I.)
 2077.
-The district assembly is located in the southwest part of Volta Region and has Battor Dugame as its capital town.
+The district assembly is located in Addidome, near Adidome Senior High School (Adisec) the southwest part of Volta Region and has Battor Dugame as its capital town.

 Boundaries

 North Tongu District is bounded by: